 • Enter Instagram in the Replace String field.

 • To check how this filter will work, go to "verify this filter" before you save it.
 You may get a message that says "This filter would not have changed your data", meaning that there is no matching data found in the seven-day sample of data GA pulls for verification.

 • Finally, click Save.

-As you can see, tracking Instagram traffic and KPIs with Google Analytics is possible, but you can always use a tool for tracking Instagram KPIs such as Whatagraph that will make the entire process even easier and quicker.
+As you can see, tracking Instagram traffic and KPIs with Google Analytics is possible, but you can always use an Instagram KPIs tracker or even move all your Instagram data into Google BigQuery with a tool like Whatagraph that will make the entire process even easier and quicker.

 Instagram is a social media platform that no successful marketer should ignore, considering the number of users visiting it every day.
 Marketers know the importance of Google Analytics Instagram tracking for the success of their business, no matter the size or industry.

 This website analytics dashboard can reveal valuable information about your Instagram audience that can help you deliver the content they desire.

 As a result, you can get the most from your Instagram campaigns, drive more traffic from Instagram to your website, raise brand awareness, generate more sales, and increase ROI.

 Aušrinė is an SEO specialist with a passion for digital marketing, advertising, and business psychology.
 Her writings reflect her data-driven personality and attention to detail as a safe way to keep up with the ever-changing marketing trends.